FAQ'S ABOUT FUNDING & GRANTS

 How does the Heritage Investment Program pay for its administration?

-LCHIP get s up to $200,000 a year from the conservation license plate program which supports more than 60% of the program's administrative costs.
+LCHIP gets up to $200,000 a year from the conservation license plate program which supports the program's administrative costs.
 The remaining costs are covered by interest on bank accounts and a small percent of each grant awarded.

 How do LCHIP grants benefit the economy of the State?

-For every $1 of grant funds invested in a project, the community raises nearly $7 from other sources to match it.
+For every $1 of grant funds invested in a project, the community raises nearly $6 from other sources to match it.
 That far exceeds the 50% required level of match.
-Between 2001 and 2013 $27 million of state money through LCHIP has led to a total investment in projects of $237 million.
+Since 2001 LCHIP has committed over $50 million to projects with more than $316 million invested in those projects overall.
 Bringing all that new money into communities strengthens the local economy.
 LCHIP projects also generate on average more than a hundred jobs per grant round and contribute wages to people working in the communities.

 How much funding is really needed to have an effective Program?